sirfifer/voicelearn-ios/docs/ENTERPRISE_ARCHITECTURE.md

 ---

-*This document is maintained by the VoiceLearn architecture team.
+*This document is maintained by the UnaMentis architecture team.
 For questions or updates, create an issue in the repository.*